airwallex/airwallex-payment-android/GUIDE.md

 ```

 ## More information
-If you’d like more help, check out our [example app](https://github.com/airwallex/airwallex-payment-android/blob/wechat) on Github that demonstrates the use of the entire payment process.
-Also, you can read the [Airwallex API](https://www.airwallex.com/docs/api#/Introduction) for more information.
+If you’d like more help, check out our [example app](https://github.com/airwallex/airwallex-payment-android/blob/master) on Github that demonstrates the use of the entire payment process.
+Also, you can read the [Airwallex API](https://www.airwallex.com/docs/api#/Introduction) for more details.